-If you ask people to show up for a work day for outreach, church, or facilities, what needs to be done?
+If you ask people to show up for a work day for outreach, church, or facilities, what specifically needs to be done?
 Do you need plumbing repaired, mulch applied, flowers planted?
 Painting, cleaning, or decorating?
-A a ministry of presence or childcare while the work is being done?
+A ministry of presence or childcare while the work is being done?

 Many hear “work day” and think, “Well, I can’t fix things or do construction or heavy lifting.”
-But the gardener or person who loves to visit with people will jump in if see their talents are needed.
+But the gardener or person who loves to visit with people will jump in if they see their talents are needed.

 6. Boundaries and expectations are not clear

 Boundaries are good.
 They keep us from burning out.
 They help us give our best to others.
 When boundaries aren’t defined and clearly communicated, people are resistant to volunteer, or likely to quit.
 You may overhear:

 “I don’t want to get stuck doing it forever.”

 “This always goes later than it’s supposed to and I need to leave.”